Parsley Me This! website LOGO by Zeina Haddad

 9.

 While the cake cools, prepare the glaze.
-In a small bowl, whisk together the sifted icing sugar, orange zest, orange juice, lemon juice, and melted butter.
+In a small bowl, whisk together the sifted powdered sugar, orange zest, orange juice, lemon juice, and melted butter.

 10.